AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 For example, suppose you want to convert some value to a series of bytes in order to send the value over the wire.
-To do that you need to know how many bytes are require to represent the value.
+To do that you need to know how many bytes are required to represent the value.
 Many applications queried the size of the type to determine that, and then, when porting to a new vendor's compiler, found that their code no longer worked correctly.
 The new vendor's implementation wasn't wrong, it was just